Designation of beneficiaries

 You may wish to discuss your beneficiary options with a personal financial advisor to fully understand the tax and legal implications in the event that you do not designate a beneficiary.
 You are responsible for any costs associated with seeking such advice.

 How do I appoint a Trustee or Administrator for a minor beneficiary?

-To appoint a Trustee or Administrator for a minor beneficiary, complete the Appointment of Trustee or Administrator for a Minor Beneficiary form and send it to Sun Life Financial at the address indicated at the top of the form.
+To appoint a Trustee or Administrator for a minor beneficiary, complete the Designation of revokable beneficiary/trustee appointment form and send it to Canada life at the address indicated at the top of the form.

 What if I want to change my beneficiary?